17 Sights in Sibiu, Romania (with Map and Images)

 The Holy Trinity Cathedral, Sibiu, located at 35 Mitropoliei Street, Sibiu, Romania, is the seat of the Romanian Orthodox Archbishop of Sibiu and Metropolitan of Transylvania.
 It was built in the style of a Byzantine basilica, inspired by Hagia Sophia, with the main spires influenced by Transylvanian church architecture and Baroque elements.

-The Monument of Georg Daniel Teutsch in Sibiu is a bronze monument dedicated to the Saxon historian, politician and evangelical bishop Georg Daniel Teutsch (1817-1893), which was made by the German sculptor Adolf von Donndorf in 1899.
-The monument is located in the Huet Square in Sibiu, in the courtyard of the Evangelical Cathedral.
+The monument to Georg Daniel Teutsch in Sibiu is a bronze monument dedicated to the Saxon evangelical historian, politician and bishop Georg Daniel Teutsch (1817-1893), which was made by the German sculptor Adolf von Donndorf in 1899.
+The monument is located in Huet Square in Sibiu, in the courtyard of the Evangelical Cathedral.

 Wikipedia: Monumentul lui Georg Daniel Teutsch din Sibiu (RO)

-The Potters' Tower in Sibiu is a tower built in the XVth century by the Saxon potters' guild in the city of Sibiu.
-The tower was part of the third fortification belt of the city.
+The Potters' Tower of Sibiu is a tower built in the fifteenth century by the Saxon guild of potters in the city of Sibiu.
+The tower was part of the city's third fortification belt.
 The Potters' Tower is one of the three towers located on str.
-The citadel, being located between the Archebuzierilor Tower and the Carpenters' Tower.
+The fortress, being located between the Arquebusiers' Tower and the Carpenters' Tower.

 The Museum of Traditional Folk Civilization is one of the largest open-air museums in Romania.
-Located just south of Sibiu, the museum contains creations of the traditional, pre-industrial Romanian folk civilization.
-The houses, workshops and building complexes are dotted around a lake, among the trees of Dumbrăvii Sibiului.
+Located immediately south of Sibiu, the museum contains creations of traditional, pre-industrial Romanian folk civilization.
+Houses, workshops and building complexes are sprinkled around a lake, among the trees of Dumbrăvii Sibiului.

 Wikipedia: Muzeul Civilizației Populare Tradiționale „ASTRA” din Sibiu (RO)

-The project established in the National Museum Complex "ASTRA" in Sibiu started in 1997 to save, protect and promote the material and intangible cultural heritage belonging to the minority, as Sibiu is the basic residence of Saxons.
+The project of establishing within the "ASTRA" National Museum Complex in Sibiu a museum unit of Saxon folk art started in 1997 and aimed to save, preserve and promote the tangible and intangible cultural heritage belonging to this minority, given that Sibiu represented a fundamental residence space for the Saxons.

 Wikipedia: Muzeul de etnografie și artă populară săsească „Emil Sigerus” (RO), Website

-The statue of Gheorghe Lazăr in Sibiu is a bronze monument dedicated to the Romanian scholar Gheorghe Lazăr (1779-1823), which was made in 2006 by the sculptor Radu Aftenie.
-Currently, it is located in the Great Square of Sibiu.
+The statue of Gheorghe Lazăr in Sibiu is a bronze monument dedicated to the Romanian scholar Gheorghe Lazăr (1779-1823), which was made in 2006 by sculptor Radu Aftenie.
+Currently, it is located in the Great Square in Sibiu.

 The Natural History Museum of Sibiu is a museum institution founded in 1849 in Sibiu.
-The current building of the museum was built in the years 1894-1895 in the former park of the Theater, on strada Cetății nr.
+The current building of the museum was built in 1894-1895 in the former park of the Theatre, on Cetăţii Street nr.
 1.

 Wikipedia: Muzeul de Istorie Naturală din Sibiu (RO), Website